pymc-devs/pymc.io/blog/blog_gsoc_2022.md

-(sprint_testimonial)=
+(gsoc_2022_presentations)=
 # Meet our 2022 PyMC Google Summer of Code Students

 :::{post} June 24, 2022
-:tags: gsoc
+:tags: gsoc, community, contributing
-:category: development
+:category: news, testimonial
 :author: Reshama Shaikh, GSOC 2022 Folks
 :image: 0
 :exclude:

-We are excited to introduce to the community our cohort of GSoC students working on PyMC, Aesara and ArViZ.
+We are excited to introduce to the community our cohort of GSoC students working on PyMC, Aesara and Bambi.
 :::

 ## Kunal Ghosh